ptabasso2/oteljavalab/section05/README.md

 1. **Automatic Discovery and Configuration**: `AutoConfiguredOpenTelemetrySdk` automatically discovers and configures SDK components like Span Exporters, Propagators, and Resource Providers.
 This means it can pick up configuration from environment variables, system properties, or configuration files without requiring explicit code to set these up.

-2. **Integration with Common Frameworks and Libraries**: It provides out-of-the-box integration with popular frameworks and libraries, automatically instrumenting them to generate telemetry data.
-This includes web frameworks, gRPC, database connectors, and more, ensuring that applications can start emitting traces and metrics with minimal manual intervention.

-3. **Flexible Configuration**: While it provides sensible defaults and automatic configuration, `AutoConfiguredOpenTelemetrySdk` also offers hooks for customization.
+2. **Flexible Configuration**: While it provides sensible defaults and automatic configuration, `AutoConfiguredOpenTelemetrySdk` also offers hooks for customization.
 Developers can override the default settings through environment variables, system properties, or programmatically, allowing for detailed control over the behavior of the SDK.

-4. **Simplifies SDK Updates**: As OpenTelemetry evolves, new features and improvements are introduced.
+3. **Simplifies SDK Updates**: As OpenTelemetry evolves, new features and improvements are introduced.
 The automatic configuration mechanism abstracts away some of the complexities associated with upgrading the SDK, as it can automatically adapt to changes in available exporters, propagators, and other components.

 ### How It Works